MiguelVazB/BeatTheAlgorithm/README.md

 ## Getting Started

+The website is up!
+Follow this link to beat the algorithm: https://miguelvazb.github.io/BeatTheAlgorithm/

-To use Beat the Algorithm, follow these steps:
+To use Beat the Algorithm locally, follow these steps:

 1\.
 Clone the GitHub repository: `git clone https://github.com/MiguelVazB/BeatTheAlgorithm.git`